-

 Is there ever black matrix

-in Bisbee Turquoise? - No, that would be real rarity!
+in Bisbee Turquoise? - Not usually,

 -